 stipulation dia16.5 forsyth r1Bs1rs1/ppP1k2p/7b/8/p7/3K1S1r/1P5P/3S2R1 condition Masand

-The solver runs quickly in recent versions of Firefox and Chrome.
+The solver runs quickly in recent versions of Firefox, Chrome, and Safari.
 One exception is Internet Explorer which is from 3x to 20x slower than the competition, even with IE 11.
 Its successor, Edge, is supposed to be faster.

 As a way to test your performance, the first example (listing solutions to Fool's mate) should take about 0.2s on a reasonable machine.